JenniferPylko/openlore/cosmology/conduits/abrecis/history/eras/obsidic.md

 # Obsidic Era

 After [Obsidis'](../../inhabitants/figures/obsidis.md) [genocide](../wars/second-hematic.md) and [apotheosis](../../inhabitants/anthropoids/deities/obsidis.md), [Obsidism](../../organizations/religions/obsidism.md) became Abrecis' primary [religion](../../organizations/religions/introduction.md).
 One of the express goals of early Obsidism was the conversion or elimination of those not of the faith.
+This era began in -1101 PY.